TomasTNunes/TMDB-Player/README.md

 3. Click the "Play" button.
 4. A new tab will open with a webpage where you can stream the selected movie or TV show.
 5. Choose a streaming server:
-   - **Server 1** is recommended for the best experience.
+   - **Server 1** or **Server 2** is highly recommended for the best viewing experience, offering optimal quality and subtitles.
-   - If Server 1 is unavailable, try other servers (Server 2, Server 3, Server 4).
+   - You may also explore other servers to find the one that best suits your needs, particularly for specific subtitle options or better streaming quality.
+   - If a server is unavailable or not functioning properly, try switching to another server until you find a suitable option.

 ---